Headwear

 Oilskin Cover: Although against regulations, many soldiers purchased kepi-covers of oilskin canvas on their own initiative.
 These were similarly equipped with a synching cord and, unlike the regulation model, afforded a good protection against the rain.

 M1915: With the adoption of the Adrian helmet in 1915, the issue arose of providing to the soldiers an off-duty hat that could be easily transported in the soldier's pack or haversack.
 It did not seem suitable to retain the kepi for this reason.
 Additionally, this option would necessitate continuing fabrication as new distributions were required.
-For these reasons, a simpler hat was adopted 31 July 1915 in the design of the elite Alpine chasseur beret but made of resalvaged horizon-blue wool.
-It was composed of four pieces: the crown, the turban in two parts and the padding.
+For these reasons, a simpler hat was adopted 31 July 1915 in the same design asthe elite Alpine chasseur beret but made of salvaged horizon-blue wool.
+It was composed of four pieces: the crown, the turban (in two parts) and the headband padding.
 Unlike the chasseur version, there is no interior liner.
 In the face of overwhelming criticism, mostly from covetous chasseurs unhappy that the garment symbolic of their elite status was distributed to the common infantryman, the decision was reversed only a month and half later.
 The police bonnet would serve the purpose instead.
-Yet during it's brief existence, the horizon blue beret would be produced in great numbers (250,000) and distributed widely.
+Photographic evidence suggests that the berets fell out of use largely by the fall of 1915.
+Moreover, French uniform regulations were generally strictly enforced, meaning that officers and NCOs would ensure that the berets were not worn.
+During its brief existence, 250,000 horizon blue berets would be produced and distributed.
+It can be said then that the beret was the ephemeral look of the French soldier in the second semester of 1915.

 Private Purchase: Private purchase berets were also produced.
 These were more traditional in appearance made of brushed horizon-blue wool and were made from a single piece of fabric, unlike the regulation model.
 A private purchase beret appeared in catalogs of the time selling for 5.50 Francs.